davidsetyanugraha/c3-assignment2/ui/README.md

 ## How OpenLayers will help solve our problem

-Take this example: [GeoJSON](https://openlayers.org/en/latest/examples/geojson.html).
+From all possible examples in [this page](https://openlayers.org/en/latest/examples/), I think this example is the one that will help us a lot: [GeoJSON](https://openlayers.org/en/latest/examples/geojson.html).
 If we want to add a triangle in a certain area, we can just do:

 ```Javascript
 // Define the style for type "Polygon".